lifelike/countersheetsextension/README.md

 * Set colors and other attributes of (parts of) counters.
 * Any counters can be mixed on the same sheet (even different sizes).
 * Registration marks for manual cutting of the sheets.
-* Bleed around counters.
+* Bleed around counters. (new in 2.1)
-* Simple text mark-up for bold and italics text styles.
+* Simple text mark-up for bold and italics text styles and inlined images. (new in 2.1)
 * Decide exactly where on a sheet to put blocks of counters, for die cutting.
 * Export created sheets to PNG or PDF.
 * Export individual counters to PNG images.